jupyter/nbgrader/nbgrader/docs/source/configuration/jupyterhub_config.rst

 If you have multiple graders, then you can set up a `shared notebook server
 <https://github.com/jupyterhub/jupyterhub/tree/master/examples/service-notebook>`_
 as a JupyterHub service.
 I recommend creating a separate grader account (such as ``grader-course101``) for this server to have access to.
+Then, install and enable the formgrader and Create Assignment extensions for this grader account (see :doc:`/user_guide/installation`).
 Your JupyterHub config would then look something like this:

 .. code:: python